 Our Pedagogical approach is a multi-faceted one that has been inspired by a variety of philosophers, educational theorists, researchers, naturalists, environmentalists, artists and educators regarding how children develop or learn best.

 Our Preschool program is influenced by both the German model of Forest Kindergarten as well as the Italian Reggio Emilia Approach.
 By offering children large amounts of uninterrupted time to play and explore while discovering, problem solving, develop social skills and develop a sense of self confidence in our special natural places, we hope to give back to childhood in a way that children these days are lacking.
 When children have time to play for longer periods of time, this is when they really begin to focus in deeper play experiences that are substantially more complex, creative and meaningful.
-This meaningful time in the natural world will result in a deeper relationship and knowledge about / with our land and the natural inhabitants within.
+This meaningful time in the natural world will result in a deeper relationship and knowledge of the land as well as the natural inhabitants within.

 We offer a unique preschool experience within our home base as well as our Cobb passive parks.
 We thoughtfully connect our work outdoors to our work indoors by preserving our work through various styles of documentation that we share with families.
 Our indoor studio space is a place we may go to in times of serious weather events, to rest and reconnect with Families at drop off and pick up.

 We are committed to these principles: